The active flatcoat

 The Flatcoat is one of the earliest retrievers to be developed in the British Isles.
 Known as the ‘gamekeepers dog’ he proved to be popular with many large estates the length and breadth of the country with his heyday in the Edwardian period.

 The breed lost popularity in the early part of the 20th century in favour of the later developed Labrador Retriever but with the dedication of a few enthusiasts, the Flatcoat was saved from extinction and is once again a popular gundog today.

 In 2018, Paul and Maddie Burr wrote an article, setting out the working origins of the Flatcoat, and advising owners of the need to “do something” with their dogs.
 The content of that article has been taken and reproduced here.

 The Flatcoat is a highly intelligent dog that can be trained to a high standard to run in Field Trials and Working Tests or to pick up on shoots.
 However, he has many other talents that equip him with the ability to shine in other activities too.

 At workingflatcoats we encourage owners to give their dog ‘something to do’ in order to occupy his brain as well as his body.
 A dog that has been bred to work will quickly become ‘self-employed’ if he has nothing to do, which will ultimately get him and possibly his owner into trouble.

 He is an elegant, energetic dog with an independent streak so training is important.
 Doing ‘something’ with your dog will not only satisfy his need to use his brain but will build a strong bond between owner and dog that is something to be cherished.

-The Society works very hard to keep the Flatcoat a ‘dual-purpose’ dog which means he can equally excel in the show ring or as a gundog.
+We wish to keep the Flatcoat as a ‘dual-purpose’ dog which means he can equally excel in the show ring or as a gundog.
 But what if neither of these activities sparks your enthusiasm as an owner?
 Obviously it is important to find an activity that you can both enjoy.